Many business people are guilty of overcomplicating things, especially when working on a project or running their business.

 Today, many businesses have work processes that are far too complicated, which leads to overly focusing on decision points within the project rather than finding the best way to get the work done.

-Keeping your process simple with a step-by-step approach to reaching the final goal is the best way to achieve the desired outcome faster and with better results.
+Keeping your business process simple with a step-by-step approach to reaching the final goal is the best way to achieve the desired outcome faster and with better results.

 4. Rank Steps in Order of Priority

-Once you have determined the steps involved in the process, it is time to figure out which ones are more important than others.
+Once you have determined the steps involved in the business process, it is time to figure out which ones are more important than others.

-A good way to do this is to have a scale of one to ten and rate each process on the scale, with one being the most important and ten being the least important.
+A good way to do this is to have a scale of one to ten and rate each business process on the scale, with one being the most important and ten being the least important.